project-fifo/docs/technical/api/hypervisors.rst

    :resheader x-snarl-token: the snarl token for this session

    :status 204: no content
-   :status 404: the VM could not be found
+   :status 404: the hypervisor could not be found
    :status 403: user is not authorized
    :status 503: one or more subsystems could not be reached